 The goal of immunization is to generate memory CD8 T cells of sufficient quality and quantity, and it has been shown that the naïve to primary memory CD8 T cell differentiation in vivo is controlled, at least in part, by the amount and duration of inflammation present early after the initiation of the response.
 In experiments where naïve CD8 T cells were co-transferred with increasing numbers of primary memory CD8 T cells, we observed a negative correlation between the number of primary memory present and the magnitude of primary CD8 T cell responses.
 Interestingly, the conversion of newly recruited (either TCR-Tg or endogenous) primary CD8 T cells into CD8 T cells with the phenotype (CD62Lhi, CD27hi) and function (tissue distribution, Ag-driven proliferation, cytokine production) of long-term memory was facilitated when they were primed in the presence of memory CD8 T cells of the same or unrelated specificity.
 Therefore, these data suggest that the presence of anti-vectorial immunity will not necessarily decrease the efficacy of CD8 T cell vaccination since newly recruited CD8 T cells, despite their decreased magnitude of expansion, might differentiate into functional memory cells faster.

 anti-vectorial immunity, immunity, Memory CD8 T cells, Naive CD8 T cells

 vii, 94 pages

 Copyright 2011 Matthew David Martin

 Martin, Matthew David.
-"Naive and memory CD8 T cell responses after antigen stimulation in vivo." thesis, University of Iowa, 2011.
+"Naive and memory CD8 T cell responses after antigen stimulation in vivo."
+MS (Master of Science) thesis, University of Iowa, 2011.